 Here are just some of the many Concordia College spaces and places you’ll discover:

-The Donald A. Krenz Academic Center in the Scheele Memorial Library contains technology-enhanced classrooms--including the 82-seat Pietruski Auditorium, a 48-seat classroom overlooking the quad, a 20-station computer teaching room, and the Darlene Hedin Krenz New Media Center designed for electronic and digital media instruction.
-Fully handicapped accessible, the Center is also home to the OSilas Art Gallery, the Yeager Collection of original autographs of American financial leaders, a spacious student lounge, and the campus Information Technology Services department.
+The Donald A. Krenz Academic Center contains technology- enhanced classrooms, including the 82-seat Pietruski Auditorium, a 20-station computer teaching room, and the Darlene Hedin Krenz Center for New Media and Digital Production for electronic and digital media instruction.
+Fully handicapped accessible, the Center houses the OSilas Art Gallery, the Yeager Collection of original autographs of American financial leaders, a spacious student lounge, and our Information Technology Services department.

 The Sommer Center for Worship and the Performing Arts includes a recital/lecture hall with tiered seating for 315 and the Ralph C. Schultz Chapel.
 The recital hall has hosted recording sessions for artists such as Itzhak Perlman, Yehudi Menuhin, and Harry Connick, Jr., as well as our own Concordia Choir.
 The wall separating the two spaces can be opened, resulting in a performance space seating approximately 715 people.

-The Scheele Memorial Library provides a comfortable atmosphere for study and research, with reading lounges, ample table space, and group study rooms.
-Through the online catalog, students can easily search for traditional books, e-books and other resources owned by the library.
-More than 40 electronic journal databases are accessible for on-and-off campus use.
-The Curriculum Material Center, containing children’s books and textbooks, is located on the lower level.
+Scheele Memorial Library provides a comfortable atmosphere for study and research, with reading lounges, ample table space, and group study rooms.
+Through the online Catalog, students can easily search for traditional books, e-books, and other resources owned by the Library.
+More than 40 electronic journal databases are accessible for on- and off-campus use.
+The Teacher Education Curriculum Material Center, containing children’s books and textbooks, is located on the lower level.
 Students have access to 29 computer workstations and may use their own laptops in a wireless networked environment.
+Laptops may also be checked-out to use within the library.
 The two study rooms have flat screen televisions available to augment student and faculty presentations by mirroring the contents of one’s laptop and provides the opportunity for group movie viewing.
-A Concordia College Network video monitor is in the main lobby.
-Audio-visual equipment is available to play DVDs, VHS videos, CDs, records and audio cassettes.
+A Concordia Information Channel monitor is in the main lobby.
+Audio-visual equipment is available to play DVDs, VHS videos, CDs, records, and audio cassettes.

-Brunn-Maier Science Hall contains a full range of science laboratories, general classrooms, and our Division of Nursing.
+Brunn-Maier Science Hall contains a full range of science laboratories, nursing laboratories, general classrooms, and is home to Biology, Education, Nursing, and the Nursing Arts Laboratories.

 The Meyer Athletic Center includes a full-size gymnasium, weight room, fitness and sports training center, squash courts, indoor and outdoor tennis courts, baseball, soccer, and softball fields.